CarlosAguA/android_basics/android-multi-screen-apps/event-listeners.md

 * Creating a private class
 * Define an anonymous class
 * Creating the onClickListener for the Button
+* Defining the listener in the xml file.

 ### Implementing an OnClickListener as part of the activity